Chris-Ngu/Blink/README.md

 # KeebClack
-## Branches
-* Legacy - This was the original project, for a keyboard marketplace.
-This has been put on hold as I do not want to pursue this project anymore.
-Codebase is left up for reference and possible revamp
-* Master - Current branch.
-Keyboard collection list

-### Technologies
+* The project is currently facing major revisions, the legacy branch has been deleted from the repository

+# Project Objectives
+* Create a platform to showcase keyboard collection value and serve as a trading platform

+# Stack changes:
-* React.TS Frontend
+* Angular
-* ASP.NET Core Web API Backend
+* ASP.NET

-### Future Iterations
-* Changing from React to Angularr
+* PostgreSQL/ MySQL